 Your excellences’, colleagues, friends, and child representatives, on behalf of the HM government of the United Kingdom and the WePROTECT Global Alliance to End Child Sexual Exploitation Online, I would like to thank the governments of Mexico, Indonesia, Sweden and Tanzania for hosting this event today and for their unwavering commitment to protecting vulnerable children from violence and harm.

-his speech followed the personal testimony of a young British woman who was groomed online by representatives of Daesh or the so-called Islamic state.
+Addressing audience at the Google Zeitgeist Conference.
+This speech followed the personal testimony of a young British woman who was groomed online by representatives of Daesh or the so-called Islamic state.
 She is using a pseudonym of Leema to protect her identity.

 Thank you Leema for sharing your story with us.
 We admire your courage and maturity in coming forward.
 Hearing stories like Leema’s is important for us all.
 Too often, until our own lives are touched by such tragedies, the risks seem remote, as if they don’t concern us – we are numb to the human impact of this very modern evil.